-The Continuous Emission Monitoring System (CEMS) Code was published in 1998.
+The Continuous Emission Monitoring System (CEMS) Code was first published in 1998.
 The CEMS Code establishes requirements for the installation, operation, maintenance and certification of continuous emission monitoring systems.
 These requirements will ensure effective measurement, recording and standardized reporting of specified emissions and other parameters.

-In addition, the code establishes requirements for alternative monitoring systems and for the quality assurance and quality control of continuous emission monitoring data.
+In addition, the Code establishes requirements for alternative monitoring systems and for the quality assurance and quality control of continuous emission monitoring data.

-CEMS Code revision
+Revised CEMS Code

-Submit questions on the CEMS Code to:
+Questions on the revised CEMS Code can be submitted to:

 Email: [email protected]

-- Feedback Received and Responses on Revised CEMS Code Draft 1 (PDF, 787 KB)
+- Feedback Received and Responses on Revised CEMS Code Draft 2 (PDF, 514 KB)

-The CEMS user manual provides CEMS data providers with guidance on file formatting, coding and submission of CEMS data.
+The CEMS User Manual provides CEMS data providers with guidance on file formatting, coding and submission of CEMS data.

 Final verification of electronically submitted data is required; this can be done via the industrial sign-off page.
 Contact the CEMS user coordinator for a username and password.